solislemuslab/lab-dynamics/lor-guidelines.md

 - send me by email or slack your CV and draft of personal statement

 **VERY IMPORTANT (read this carefully):**
-- A script will extract the information that you type in the google form, so be extra careful with typoes and the way you want your name to appear in the letters; also, avoid all symbols like parenthesis or commas.
+- A script will extract the information that you type in the google form, so be extra careful with typoes and the way you want your name to appear in the letters; also, **avoid all symbols like parenthesis, commas, &, #**.
     - Example: you should write the complete name of the university with the first letter capitalized.
 If you only write "cornell", this is how it will appear in your letter of recommendation and it won't look professional.
 - Note that here is no limit to the number of letters that you can ask me as long as you follow the rules described and I am also happy to give you feedback on your application if you want.
 - If you are lumping the letters of a given university (when you are applying to multiple programs within the same department/school), feel free to only fill out the form once and write down: "X,Y,Z" in the "name of program".